radiantmediaplayer/rmp-vast/README.md

 - `environment`: getter-only return `Object`, data about the environment that rmp-vast runs into.
 - `adPlayer`: getter-only return `HTMLMediaElement|null`, the ad player video tag.
 - `contentPlayer`: getter-only return `HTMLMediaElement|null`, the content player video tag.
-- `isUsingContentPlayerForAds`: getter-only return `Boolean`, on iOS Safari the ad player is the content player.
-This is to avoid fullscreen management and autoplay issues and to provide a consistent user experience.
-This method will return true for iOS Safari, false otherwise.

 [Back to documentation sections](#documentation-sections)

 ## Companion ads support

 We support StaticResource, IFrameResource and HTMLResource in Companion tags.

 We also support AltText, CompanionClickThrough, CompanionClickTracking, TrackingEvents tags in Companion tags.

 We support "required" attribute for CompanionAds tag as well as "adSlotId" attribute for Companion tag.

 We also support CompanionAds in wrappers/redirects (The CompanionAds nearer to the final linear creative will be selected).

 See ./test/spec/companionSpec/ for examples of implementation.

-The following methods must be queried when the `adstarted` event fires for the master linear ad.
+The following methods must be queried when the `adstarted` event fires.

 - `getCompanionAdsList(width: Number, height: Number)`: return `Object[]`.
 Each Object in the Array represents a companion ad.
 Input `width` and `height` parameters are used to select companion ads based on available width and height for display.
 Each companion ad Object is represented as: